 A Holistic View on Weight Loss

-Latest medical research and results shows Obesity is considered as one of the five top conditions that is leading to death globally.
+Latest medical research and results show obesity is one of the five top conditions that are leading to death globally.
 Some of the alarming facts from WHO revealed that the worldwide prevalence of obesity nearly tripled between 1975 and 2016.
 In 2016, more than 1.9 billion adults aged 18 years and older were overweight.
 Of these, over 650 million adults were obese.

 Overweight and obesity are linked to more deaths worldwide than being underweight.